QSD-Group/QSDsan-workshop/README.md

 Workshop materials for the QSDsan workshop on April 22, 2022 during the [27th Environmental Engineering and Science Symposium](https://publish.illinois.edu/2022-environmentalsymposium/).

+Slides used for this workshop can be viewed and downloaded through [this link](https://uofi.box.com/s/3i20v9ymfbm9vl9q1f52dqv262l7hhep).

 **Zoom information for the workshop:**
 - Topic: QSDsan workshop
 - Time: Apr 22, 2022 10:30 AM Central Time (US and Canada)